-“Tradition” was used of the teaching of the Rabbis which they made void by their life-styles in Matthew 15:2,3,6; Mark 7:3,5,8,9,13; Galatians 1:14; Colossians 2:8.
-It was used of apostolic teaching in 1 Corinthians+11:2,23, 15:3; 2 Thessalonians 2:15x(doctrine in general).
-In 2 Thessalonians 3:6 it is used of instructions for everyday conduct.
+The New Testament used “tradition” in the negative sense for the teaching of the Rabbis, which they made void by their life-styles in Matthew 15:2,3,6; Mark 7:3,5,8,9,13; Galatians 1:14; Colossians 2:8.
+Other passages used “tradition” in the good sense of apostolic teaching in 1 Corinthians 11:2,23, 15:3; 2 Thessalonians 2:15 (doctrine in general).
+2 Thessalonians 3:6 use it of instructions for everyday conduct.

 Traditional religion in Jesus’ day was a routine of superstitious rituals.
 The emphasis of “tradition” is on the transmission of scruples.
 These people were precise about which cup to use while worshipping but careless about an unclean heart.
 By a series of postures and vain repetitions, they observed their ceremonies.

 Tradition is anything we pick up from custom that is not consistent with biblical truth.

 The child picks up many values in the home.
 The school and social life add more evaluation of life.
 Everyone develops a culture of thinking; everyone has a presupposition about what they deem true, whether it is or not.
 Our assumptions firm as we reach adulthood.
 We all have assumed viewpoints on what is right and wrong.
 We may imbibe those assumptions from tradition or societal custom.
 If we add religion to the mix, our cultural assumptions become more complicated.
 A church may have its taboos.
 This person will not chew bubble gum, and he won’t go with the girls who do!!
 All of this has nothing to do with God’s viewpoint on life.
 This belief is a tradition handed down from people.
 Anything contrary to and inconsistent with divine revelation is false.